lauschlatter/An-Improved-Suspension-Balance-Model/README.md

 OF_PATH$ source OpenFOAM-7/etc/bashrc
 ```

-3 - Compile the code:
+3 -  In the project's installation path, compile the code:

 ```
 An-Improved-Suspension-Balance-Model$ ./Allwmake